 There are several ways to add plants that attract beneficial insects to your garden.
 Interplant in the garden itself.
 In my raised bed garden corner you see sweet alyssum planted from seed in late March that attracts beneficial insects.
 In May, I purchased zinnia plants.
 Although beneficial insects eat other pest, many require plants that provide pollen or nectar.
 These zinnias also attract pollinators which will ensure that I have lots of cucumbers that are planted on the trellis behind them.
-That’s cosmos planted behind them and will bloom soon.
-Plant a variety of plants that will bloom at different times.

 If you garden in the ground, consider planting a border of various plants such as yarrow, yellow coneflowers, sunflowers, and cosmos around the garden perimeter to attract beneficial insects.
 You can also plant containers of flowering herb such as chamomile, oregano and borage along with flowers such as sweet alyssum, calendula, and marigolds, and place them around your garden.

 Beneficial insects including pollinators prefer a variety of herbs and flowers that bloom at different times of the year to support them throughout the garden season.
 Plant early spring spring flowers to lure them in before the pests season starts, and then a sequence of plants and herbs that will flower all season to keep them there.
 Include these flowers in your garden for the best results.
 Also, plant small flowers at little insects like hoverflies can reach into.
 They need the nectar exposed because they don’t have the specialty mouth that allows them to push deep into the flower.